ERATOMMSD/falstar/README.md

 - `(in x a b)` = `(and (<= a x) (<= x b))` asserts that `x` lies in the range `[a,b]`
 - `(always (10 30) phi)` asserts that subformula `phi` holds over time interval `[10,30]`

+### Definitions

+Abbreviations, which are really just macros, can be defined as

+    (define <id> <S-Expr>)

+These are expanded immediately when encountered in certain places, but interpreted only alongside the surrounding context.
+Definitions are expanded in formulas and almost in all places where numbers are expected.

 ### Falsification

 First, a falsification method has to be selected.